This module is a 20-credit, year-long module which covers the mathematics you will need for the first year of your degree.

 There are some full-class lectures scheduled as below.
 Everyone should attend all of these lectures.

-These will be held on Wednesdays at 1pm in weeks 1, 4, and 8 in Diamond LT1.
+These will be held on Tuesdays at 1pm in weeks 1, 4 and 8 in Diamond LT4 (for Aerospace); or Mondays at 5pm in weeks 1, 4, and 8 in Diamond LT4 (for Electrical).

-These will be held on Thursdays at 1pm in weeks 1 and 7 in Diamond LT1.
+These will be held on Mondays at 12pm in weeks 1 and 8 in Diamond LT1.